Tajikistan Coronavirus - Travel Advice

 Tajikistan and Coronavirus

-Currently there is no curfew in the country, public transport is in operation and hotels, shops, restaurants and bars are open but required to adhere to social distancing standards.
+Currently in Tajikistan there is no curfew, public transport is in operation and hotels, shops, restaurants and bars are open but required to adhere to social distancing standards.
 Everyone is required to wear a face mask in public spaces.

 Please keep in mind that all of the current Tajikistan covid-19 travel restrictions are subject to change, and therefore we recommend that you double check the details and latest Tajikistan travel advice before planning your trip.